 - Limited control over stock footage and music libraries

 Ivipid Video Maker

-Ivipid surface the web in 2010.
-It’s a more basic video making tool compared to the ones we’ve talked about earlier in this post, but it gets the job done just fine.
+Ivipid surfaced on the web in 2010.
+It’s a more basic video-making tool compared to the ones we’ve talked about earlier in this post, but it gets the job done just fine.